sprucelabsai/developer.spruce.ai/schemas/index.md

     }
 })

-// always export the definition as the default from a .definition.ts file export default shirtDefinition
+// always export the built definition as the default from a .builder.ts file export default shirtDefinition

 ```